TWiesendanger/ExtrabbitCode.AdskLicensingModifier/Readme.md

 `C:\Program Files (x86)\Common Files\Autodesk Shared\AdskLicensing\Current\helper`

 > **Note**
 > This exe isn't delivered by this tool.
-You get it by installing any Autodesk 2020 product.
+You get it by installing any Autodesk 2020 or higher product.
 It also get's updated from time to time, which makes it difficult to ship.

 ## Settings